 Ex-Forbes publisher gets probation for alleged bus road rage

-A former Forbes magazine publisher accused of scaring elementary school children on a Connecticut school bus in an alleged road rage incident was allowed Wednesday into a probation program that could result in misdemeanor charges being erased.
-A state judge in Bridgeport approved accelerated rehabilitation for James Berrien.
+A former Forbes magazine publisher accused of scaring elementary school children on a Connecticut school bus in an alleged case of road rage has been allowed into a probation program.
+A judge in Bridgeport approved accelerated rehabilitation Wednesday for James Berrien.

 Add your comments below